xxkerbzz/ai-closet-stylist/DEPLOYMENT.md

    - Click "Deploy"
    - Vercel will build and deploy automatically

-### Option 2: Deploy from Web Directory
+### Option 2: Deploy from Command Line

-If you prefer to deploy from the `web` directory:
+If you prefer to deploy from the command line:

-1. Navigate to `web` folder in terminal
+1. Navigate to project root in terminal
 2. Run `vercel` command
 3. Follow prompts
 4. Ensure content directory path is correctly resolved